 Still, I think the point of this post rings true.
 Part time work can be a part of the solution to the burnout and moral injury that many of us experience.]

 Why Should I Care?

-After finding out that no other men in the department were part-time, it kind of bothered me at first.
+After finding out that no other men in the department were part-time, it bothered me at first.
 Would I look weak?
 Then, it dawned on me later that it probably shouldn’t matter to me what others at work will think if I go part-time.
 After all, being a man to my family should matter more than what others think about it at work.

 I’ve gotten to the point where I care very little about the expectations that others set for me.
-Expectations about my job, and my career trajectory.
-Expectations about what it means to be a full-time working man who has a family.
+This includes expectations about my job, my career trajectory, or about what it means to be a full-time working man who has a family.

-It’s not to say that I don’t value the opinions of others that are wiser than me and with more experience.
+That’s not to say that I don’t value the opinions of others that are wiser than me and with more experience.
 It is just that what I want out of this life might be very different than what others have desired.
 My career is following a different path.

 I simply want to pursue what I am passionate about and to have enough time to do that while balancing my home life.
 I intend to pursue Partial FIRE to solve these problems.
-With my wife starting a full-time job in July that has kicked my work-life balance square in the face, this has become something I’ve spent considerable time thinking about.
+With my wife starting a full-time job in July, my work-life balance got kicked square in the face.
+So, part time work has become something I’ve spent considerable time thinking about.

 Why would I consider going part-time?
 What problems will this solve?
 Those are great questions, and something I’ve given a lot of thought to, but never written down in words.

 How would going part-time help me?
 Here are the first five answers that came to me.